See if you can find an answer to your question about pre-departure in the frequently asked questions (FAQs) below.

 As part of the service, you will receive a Welcome Pack containing information about orientation and other activities at Curtin.
 To book the ARS, complete the ARS Booking Form available on the Forms page and forward it to Curtin International once travel details are finalised.

-Curtin has a free housing service, located with the Curtin International on the Bentley campus.
+Curtin has a free housing service, located with the Curtin International office on the Bentley campus.
 Housing Services provide students with impartial information about on and off campus housing alternatives.
 They can also arrange accommodation at Curtin’s remote campuses.
-Visit the Services website for more information.
+Visit the Housing Services website for more information.

 For a full list of what you need to bring to Perth, read our Packing Guide.